 In this post, I will talk about places that I visited during my latest stay in Madrid.
-It’s not my intention to say that they are the best places that you can go to – that’s simply not true.
-Madrid is a very big city and I am sure that I’d be able to discover many other amazing places that I could include in this post.
+It’s not my intention to say that they are the best places – that’s simply not true.
+Madrid is a very big city and I am sure that I’d be able to discover many other amazing places that I could include in future post.

 Often, when we arrive to a new and unfamiliar city, we may feel a bit intimidated.
 Deciding where to go for lunch or dinner can result in not knowing what to choose and where to go.
 We all want to have a good time.
 I hope that this post will be useful as it’s based on my experience.
 Perhaps, it’s easier to decide what to do and where to go if other people have done it before us and we follow their advice.